Substance Misuse, Alcohol and other drugs

 You will be asked to sign your care and support plan to confirm this.

-A Social Worker will oversee your care and support plan and a Support Worker will help you to access:
+A Social Worker will oversee your care and support plan and an Intervention Worker will help you to access:

 - services and activities that have been identified that may assist you.